oracle/node-oracledb/doc/api.md

 /
 ```

-In the [previous section](#aqexample) the `QUEUE_PAYLOAD_TYPE` was 'RAW'
+In the [previous section](#aqrawexample) the `QUEUE_PAYLOAD_TYPE` was 'RAW'
-but here the object type name `DEMOQUEUE.USER_ADDRESS_TYPE` is used.
+but here the Oracle Database object type name `DEMOQUEUE.USER_ADDRESS_TYPE` is used.

-In node-oracledb, a queue is initialized for the database object type:
+In node-oracledb, a queue is initialized for that type:

 ```javascript
 const queueName = "ADDR_QUEUE";
 const queue = await connection.getQueue(queueName, {payloadType: "DEMOQUEUE.USER_ADDRESS_TYPE"});
 ```

-For efficiencey, it is recommended to use a fully qualified name for
+For efficiency, it is recommended to use a fully qualified name for
 the type.

 A [DbObject](#dbobjectclass) for the message is created and queued: